-When potty training a German shepherd puppy, you'll have to keep in mind that the degree of difficulty will vary depending on each individual pup, and the amount of time you have daily to work on it.
-To potty train a German shepherd puppy within five days, you must be dedicated and devote plenty of time to working on it.
+When house training a German shepherd puppy, it is important to keep in mind that while German shepherds are generally intelligent and eager to please, the degree of difficulty may vary depending on the personality of each individual puppy.
+It is possible to potty train a German shepherd puppy within five days, but you must be committed and prepared to devote the time required to teach your new pup.

 While breed is not a reliable indicator of temperament, German shepherds are described as intelligent and confident.
 They have plenty of energy and are eager to please.
 This can make them one of the easiest dogs to potty train when you proceed with consistency and plenty of positive reinforcement.